-NARR (2) The ceremony of the Calumet is about to

-1 beginthis scene had been repeated many

-times in the Indian villages between the

-Red man and the local Fur Traders

-RECORD # Cut NARR (5) The Chief takes the pipe and says:

-White spot on Chief NARR (3) I offer this to Wakantankafor all the

-good that comes from above

-Green spot on Chief I offer this to Makakin,,,the Earth from

-whence comes all good gifts

-Red spot on Chief (West) To you, Wiyo Peyata, who dwells where the

-sun falls, help us with the strength of

-the thunder

-Amber spot on Chief (South) To you, Ito Kagata, who dwells in the

-direction we face with out-stretched arms,

-may the sun shine in full to us, and let

-the tribe live.

-Pink spot on Chief (East) To you, Wiyo Hinyapata, who dwells where

-the sun continually returns, send us good

-days, and let the tribe live.
+7 Artifacts NARR (2) The ceremony of the Calumet is about to 1.
+16. 14 beginthis scene had been repeated many times in the Indian villages between the Red man and the local Fur Traders RECORD # Cut NARR (5) The Chief takes the pipe and says: RECORD # Cut White spot on Chief (alternatic) NARR (3) I offer this to Wakantankafor all the good that comes from above Green spot on Chief I offer this to Makakin,,,the Earth from whence comes all good gifts Red spot on Chief (West) To you, Wiyo Peyata, who dwells where the sun falls, help us with the strength of the thunder Amber spot on Chief (South) To you, Ito Kagata, who dwells in the direction we face with out-stretched arms, may the sun shine in full to us, and let the tribe live.
+Pink spot on Chief (East) To you, Wiyo Hinyapata, who dwells where the sun continually returns, send us good days, and let the tribe live.
 Blue spot on Chief.
-(North) To you, Wazi Yata, who dwells whence comes

-the cold, send us the cold winters and

-Iris out on Chief let the tribe live

-INDIAN DANCERS IN PLACE NARR (2) The Chief then orders that a great feast

-be prepared and the Indian Maidens are

-summoned to perform the DANCE OF THE SUN GOD.

-RECORD #CUT

-Red spot on center of C-l NARR (4) (AS DANCE BEGINS) This ceremonial dance

-follow girls down front.
-Vary light patterns to fit symbolized the mystery of the Indian god

-mood of dance. of light and fire.
-A ritual with a

-pulsating and vibrating recurrence from

-(5)

-the Unknown.
-This was a song of the Earth,

-an expression of thanks and a votive consecration to the spirits.
+(North) To you, Wazi Yata, who dwells whence comes ,, the cold, send us the cold winters and Iris out on Chief let the tribe live INDIAN DANCERS IN PLACE NARR (2) The Chief then orders that a great feast be prepared and the Indian Maidens are summoned to perform the DANCE OF THE SUN GOD.
+RECORD # CUT Summonet to perform the DANCE of The Son Gob.
+Red spot on center of C-1 NARR (4) (AS DANCE BEGINS) This ceremonial dance follow girls down front.
+Vary light patterns to fit and (j) mood of dance. symbolized the mystery of the Indian god of light and fire.
+A ritual with a pulsating and vibrating recurrence from (5) the Unknown.
+This was a song of the Earth, an expression of thanks and a votive consecration to the spirits.
 NARR (1) At a treaty negotiated in Chicago in 1833, this territory was ceded to the United States, and the Indians were removed to Iowa.
 Later they were given land in Kansas.
 The Indians of Wood County were not removed to Kansas, and many of them lived for some years in their former forest homes; however, with the influx of white settlers they were soon crowded from their homes and hunting grounds, and gradually drifted north and westward.
-Historians have called the westward migration of the Indian "The Trail of Tears"....for they bade farewell to their ancestral homes and to the reservations they were moved.
-One can never forget

-LIGHTS OUT AT END OF DANCE

-"THIS IS MY COUNTRY"
+Historians have called the west-NARR (5) ward migration of the Indian "The Trail of Tears"....for they bade farewell to their ancestral homes and to the reservations they were moved.
+One can never forget a tribute to the Redman his customs and civilization for they were indeed THE FIRST AMERICANS.
+NARR (3) Even before the land came into the possession of the United States Government, the first settlers had pushed into the Wood County Wilderness.
+Spot on 3 Trappers on Right Pylon-Iris out Spot on 2 Traders on C-3-Iris out Spot on left pedestal and right platform NARR (1) He brought need of the Fur Traders......
+Lights upon right platform And then came the home-maker and his family.
+The American emigrant now appeared on the scene, bringing with him (6) LIGHTS OUT AT END OF DANCE SCENE IV "UNTO THIS LAND" MUSIC: "THIS IS MY COUNTRY" Spot on C-2...then follows Whitney down to C-1 Lights up on C-1 and C-2.